 While structured data resides in the traditional row-column databases, unstructured data is the opposite- they have no clear format in storage.
 The rest of the data created, about 80% of the total account for unstructured big data.
-Most of the data a person encounters belongs to this category- and until recently, there was not much to do to it except storing it or analysing it manually.
+Most of the data a person encounters belong to this category- and until recently, there was not much to do to it except storing it or analyzing it manually.

 Unstructured data is also classified based on its source, into machine-generated or human-generated.
 Machine-generated data accounts for all the satellite images, the scientific data from various experiments and radar data captured by various facets of technology.

-Human-generated unstructured data is found in abundance across the internet, since it includes social media data, mobile data and website content.
-This means that the pictures we upload to out Facebook or Instagram handles, the videos we watch on YouTube and even the text messages we send all contribute to the gigantic heap that is unstructured data.
+Human-generated unstructured data is found in abundance across the internet since it includes social media data, mobile data, and website content.
+This means that the pictures we upload to Facebook or Instagram handle, the videos we watch on YouTube and even the text messages we send all contribute to the gigantic heap that is unstructured data.

 Examples of unstructured data include text, video, audio, mobile activity, social media activity, satellite imagery, surveillance imagery – the list goes on and on.